International collaboration is a vital program component of the Blast Injury Research Coordinating Office's

 The US-Japan Service to Service (S2S) Forum Meeting was formally established on November 5, 2015 under a Terms of Reference, and is the US Army's highest level bilateral Armaments Cooperation forum with Japan.
 The S2S provides a forum for the US and Japan to share Army/Ground materiel and technology requirements, identify common technology gaps, and attempt to address those gaps with armaments cooperation solutions, i.e., Information and Personnel Exchanges, and Project Arrangements.

-The Blast Injury Research Program Coordinating Office (PCO), US Army Research Development and Engineering Command, International Technology Center-Pacific (RDECOM, ITC-PAC), and Office of Naval Research-Global are sponsoring the project, "Injury Mechanisms in Blast and Blunt TBI – A Comparative Study Based on Clinical Data and Numerical Analysis."
-Conducted by researchers from the All India Institute of Medical Sciences, Indian Institute of Technology-Delhi, and the New Jersey Institute of Technology (NJIT), the project explores the hypothesis that the mechanism of injury is different between blast and blunt neurotrauma.
+The Blast Injury Research Coordinating Office (BIRCO), US Army Research Development and Engineering Command (now the U.S. Army Combat Capabilities Development Command), International Technology Center-Pacific (ITC-PAC), and Office of Naval Research-Global sponsored the project, "Injury Mechanisms in Blast and Blunt TBI – A Comparative Study Based on Clinical Data and Numerical Analysis."
+Conducted by researchers from the All India Institute of Medical Sciences, Indian Institute of Technology-Delhi, and the New Jersey Institute of Technology (NJIT), the project investigated mechanisms of injury for blast and blunt neurotrauma.

 For more information about the NATO Science and Technology Organization (STO), under which the Human Factors and Medicine (HFM) Panel resides, read more...

-Through the efforts of 17 members from nine NATO nations, HFM-234 (RTG) developed the following NATO documents:
+Through the efforts of 17 members from nine NATO nations, HFM-234 RTG published the following documents:

 Your 20 minute session will timeout in approximately 15 minutes.